We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

 Minimum 22mm equivalent incoming cold water main is recommended

-A power shower run from an unvented hot water cylinder can produce phenomenal flow rates many times higher than electric showers or most gravity showers.
+If the mains incoming cold water flow rate to the house is high enough, power shower run from an unvented hot water cylinder can produce phenomenal flow rates many times higher than electric showers or most gravity showers.
 The high flow rates make it possible to run several jets at the same time (shower head and body jets), depending on the shower equipment used.

 Albion Mainsflow™ hot water cylinders and thermal stores